How I Automated My Entire Email Workflow with Agent-S

 Agent-S works because it sits at the computer level.
 It opens my email the way I would, reads threads the way I would, and composes replies in the actual compose window.
 It doesn’t need API access or OAuth scopes for every individual service — it just uses the browser.

-That might sound like a small thing, but it means I can change email providers, switch tools, add new services, and nothing breaks.
-The agent adapts because it’s operating at the same level I do.
+That means I can change email providers, switch tools, add new services, and nothing breaks.
+This email workflow was actually the first thing I transitioned from my human VA to AI.

 If email is eating your mornings, try this.
 Start small, build trust, and scale up.
 Your inbox doesn’t deserve two hours of your best thinking time every day.